encode/django-rest-framework/docs/topics/tutorials-and-resources.md

 * [Classy Django REST Framework][cdrf.co]
 * [DRF-schema-adapter][drf-schema]

 Want your Django REST Framework talk/tutorial/article to be added to our website?
-Please [email us][mailto:anna@django-rest-framework.org]!
+Or know of a resource that's not yet included here?
+Please [submit a pull request][submit-pr] or [email us][mailto:anna@django-rest-framework.org]!

 [beginners-guide-to-the-django-rest-framework]: http://code.tutsplus.com/tutorials/beginners-guide-to-the-django-rest-framework--cms-19786